mctrl-io/mctrl/projects/thesis.md

 ::: paragraph
 ::: image
 ::: video
-<iframe src="https://www.youtube.com/embed/NzLrZSF8aDM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/NzLrZSF8aDM" title="YouTube video of the Gaze+Pinch technique." frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::
 :::

 ::: text
-## Gaze+Pinch in Action
+## Gaze + Pinch in Action

 &nbsp;

-The paper was published to [ACM Digital Library](https://dl.acm.org/citation.cfm?id=3132180) for [the 5th ACM Symposium on Spatial User Interaction (SUI 2017)](http://www.sui2017.org/).
+The accommodating paper co-written with [Ken Pfeuffer](https://kenpfeuffer.com/) was published to the [ACM Digital Library](https://dl.acm.org/citation.cfm?id=3132180) for [the 5th ACM Symposium on Spatial User Interaction (SUI 2017)](http://www.sui2017.org/).
 You can find more publications of mine on [Google Scholar](https://scholar.google.de/citations?user=ZHmZq24AAAAJ&hl=en).
 There is also a [full talk about the Gaze+Pinch paper](https://www.youtube.com/watch?v=YdKT42tZdQE) given by my colleague Ken Pfeuffer at SUI 2017.
 :::
 :::